When Edinburgh-born Alexander Graham Bell first phoned a friend in the 18th century, the whole world took the call.

 Time for a spot of ye olde retail therapy in historic Grassmarket — the liveliest street in the medieval Old Town.

-A market is held here every Saturday from 10am to 5pm.
-Shop for farm fresh produce, and enjoy the street food, live music and magic shows.
+A market is held here every Saturday from 10am.
+Shop for farm fresh produce and artisanal wares, and enjoy the street food, live music and magic shows.

 London has Harrods; Edinburgh has Cranachan & Crowdie, which offers unique Scottish wares for the canny souvenir hunter.
 Pick up thistle-shaped shortbread, tweed tablet covers and highland woollen tea cosies.